OWASP/samm/v2.0/notesV2meetings.md

 remarks: criteria for performing security architecture review (L2?) with L3: always have a review?
 Would this not be part of the measurement?
+20180218 - Seba: this is part of the level structure / frequency (can be integrated in the maturity questions)

 L1: requirements+best practices
+20180218 - Seba: implemented
 L2: standardized approach?
+20180218 - Seba: implemented
 L3: consider impact on the rest of the enterprise? requires sofistication in terms of storing/reviewing architectures include verification against A: Secure Architecture Design ?
+20180218 - Seba: updated to: "Review of the application architecture impact on overall enterprise architecture and against the organisation design principles, design patterns, security solutions and reference architectures"

 B: Supporting Architecture
 need for better understanding/description what this entails e.g. load balancing, databases, configurations, kubernetes, ...
+20180218 - Seba: to be discussed

 B: Misuse/Abuse Testing [-]
 rewrite this towards abuse of requirements. rethink these